-As a teenager, Lasorda took note of the motto on the side of a can of Carnation milk: "Contented Cows Give Better Milk," and that it was a concept he applied to his philosophy of managing.
-First as a player, then as a manager, he worked at keeping team morale high, telling jokes and giving praise for hard work.
-His approach, to remain positive and work towards keeping his players content, earned him the respect of players and management throughout baseball, and resulted in a largely successful career.
-He was known as a great leader, and as one of baseball's great personalities, his popularity leading to several commercial endorsements.
+As a teenager, Lasorda had taken note of the motto on the side of a can of Carnation milk: "Contented Cows Give Better Milk," and that it was a concept he applied to his philosophy of managing.
+He worked at keeping team morale high, telling jokes and giving praise for hard work.
+His approach, to remain positive and work toward keeping his players content, earned him the respect of players and management throughout baseball, and resulted in a largely successful career.
+He was known as a great leader and one of baseball's great personalities, his popularity leading to several commercial endorsements.

-While Lasorda led the Dodgers, they won 1,599 games, eight National League West titles, four National League pennants and two World Series championships.
-He was elected to manage four All-Star games.
-In 1997, Tommy Lasorda was elected to baseball's highest honor, the Baseball Hall of Fame.
+In 1997, Lasorda was elected to baseball's highest honor, the Baseball Hall of Fame.
 Lasorda's modesty and respect for the talents of his players was evident even after being given the distinguished honor, having said, "I got into the Hall of Fame because my players put me there!" after receiving the honor.

 The longtime Dodger remained with the club as a vice president and briefly served as general manager in the late 1990s.
 He later became a special adviser to owner Frank McCourt, remaining in that position after the club changed ownership in 2012.

 Lasorda was also tapped by Commissioner Bud Selig to be the official ambassador of the World Baseball Classic, an international tournament, in 2006 and 2009.
 A baseball icon, his portrait was placed in the Smithsonian Institution's National Portrait Gallery in 2009.